 - Bluetooth 4.0

-The new VR headset is jointly developed by Dell, HP, Lenovo and Acer.
-According to Microsoft, the headset price is economical and the price starts from $299.
-Another challenge is developing applications and games that supports VR.
-Hopefully more developers and software manufacturers will start developing software once the VR becomes functional.
+The new VR headset is jointly developed by Dell, HP, Lenovo, and Acer.
+According to Microsoft, the headset price is economical and the price starts at $299.
+Another challenge is developing applications and games that support VR.
+Hopefully, more developers and software manufacturers will start developing software once the VR becomes functional.